opsit-io/opsit-explang-docs/docs/explang-alg.md

 ### Creating Regex Patterns

-In explang you can create a regex using a literal syntax.
+In Explang you can create a regex using a literal syntax.
 Strings with a '#' in front are interpreted as regexes: